Matched betting is used by punters to make money from bookmakers, using free promotional bets offered by the bookies.

 Is Matched Betting a Scam?

-No, it is a method of using free bets to reduce overall risk when betting online.
+No matched betting is not a scam, it is a method of using free bets to reduce overall risk when betting online.

-Why do Bookmakers Allow it?
+Why do Bookmakers Allow Match Betting?

 Summary of Matched Betting